How to recycle your computer/s

 We will pick up donations of 10 or more working Core 2 Duo/Dual Core or equivalent machines in the Melbourne area.No Software disks - We don't need Windows disks.
 We erase and then reformat the computer hard drives with Ubuntu Linux and other free and open source software.

 Recycling older and faulty computer items

-Computers that are early Pentium 4's, Pentium 3's or older are recycled.
+Computers that are older Pentium 4's, Pentium 3's or older are recycled.
 This usually means the computer is more than 10 years old.
 Although we know some older computers still work we haven't as yet found anyone who wants them in a working condition.